RadoslawRodak/Computational-Theory/README.md

 This project was developed incrementally throughout the semester with regular commits showing the evolution of the implementation.
 Each problem was tackled step-by-step, with testing and verification at each stage.

-The commit history reflects:
-- Initial setup and structure
-- Implementation of binary operations
-- Constant generation and verification
-- Padding and parsing logic
-- Final hash function integration
-- Testing and documentation improvements

-## Assessment Compliance

-This repository meets the requirements specified in the module assessment guidelines:
-- Clear, organized structure with proper README
-- Reproducible Jupyter notebook with all solutions
-- Regular commits showing development progress
-- Proper documentation and code comments
-- PEP8 compliant Python code
-- All work is original and properly referenced

-## Contact

-For questions or feedback regarding this implementation, please contact through the course channels or open an issue in this repository.